top of page

 • Avoid deep breast massage - this increases inflammation and swelling.
 Avoid using electric toothbrushes and other vibrating massage tools.
 Gently massage and breast compression during feeding and pumping can be used as well as manual lymphatic massage using light sweeping of the skin.

 • Decrease inflammation and pain through the use of ibuprofen and ice packs.
 Paracetamol can also be used to reduce pain.
-Sunflower or soya lecithin 5-10mg daily can reduce inflammation and emulsify milk.

 • Treat nipple blebs – these occur on the surface of the nipple and where milk blocks an opening.
 Taking lecithin as above as well as applying hydrocortisone 1% cream can help reduce inflammation.
 Avoid using a needle to open the bleb.